 What to do:

 Divide the display board diagonally in half.
 Blue for the clear sky – grey for the cloudy part.
 I stapled a string to the opposite corners of the board.
-Top left to bottom right.
-Along that line you can drape your blue and grey wrapping paper.
-Arrange it with the shape of clouds in mind.

 · Decide where you want to staple the blue laminated rounds to the head and top parts of the shoulders, arms and hands